 Two years later Savage was bestowed the highest possible award of the American Institute of Graphic Arts for his menu covers, the Certificate of Excellence.
 A year thereafter The Smithsonian Institution exhibited them, and today the series is part of its permanent collection.

-This "Island Feast" print was scanned and then digitally restored from the original menu cover acquired by James Temple.
+This "Island Feast" print was scanned and then digitally restored from an original menu cover acquired by James Temple on Ebay.
 The image has not been cropped, and the artist's signature," E. Savage", appears in the lower right hand corner.

 Eugene Savage's art is regarded the finest that the period produced and no collection of Hawaiian nostalgia would be complete without at least one example of Savage's fine art.